 BSc (Hons) Biology

 Applicants wishing to progress onto BSc (Hons) Biology are required to have:

-- at least 64 UCAS points or from at least 1 A level/level 3 qualification or equivalent, or
+- between 40 and 56 UCAS points or from at least 1 A level/level 3 qualification or equivalent, or

 - relevant work experience